taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 The next chapters of the book will dive into an alternative library that provides a state management solution: MobX.
 However, the book will not allocate the same space as for Redux and thus not deeply dive into the topic.
 Because MobX doesn't follow an opinionated way of how to structure your state management, it is difficult to tackle it from all angles.
 There are several ways on where to put your state and how to update it.
 The book shows only a few opinionated ways, but doesn't showcase all of them.

-[MobX](https://mobx.js.org/) advertises itself as simple yet scalable state management library.
-It was created and introduced by [Michel Weststrate](https://twitter.com/mweststrate) and heavily used, thus battle tested, in his own company.
+MobX advertises itself as simple yet scalable state management library.
+It was created and introduced by [Michel Weststrate](https://twitter.com/mweststrate) and heavily used, thus battle tested, in his own company called Mendix.
 MobX is an alternative to Redux for state management.
 It grows in popularity even though only a fraction of people uses it as a state management alternative to Redux.
 In a later chapter, you can read about the differences between both libraries for state management, because you may want to make an informed decision on whether you should use Redux or MobX to scale your state management.

 The library uses heavily JavaScript decorators that are not widely adopted and supported by browsers yet.
-But they are not mandatory and you can avoid using them with plain functions.
+But they are not mandatory and you can avoid using them with plain functions instead.
 You can find these plain functions in the [official documentation](https://mobx.js.org/).
 However, this book will showcase the usage of these decorators, because it is another exciting way of using JavaScript.

 Along the way of the following chapters you can decide to opt-in any time the [MobX + React DevTools](https://github.com/mobxjs/mobx-react-devtools).
-You can install the node package with npm and place the `DevTools` component that comes from the library somewhere between your components.
+You can install the node package with npm and follow the instructions from the GitHub repository.

 ## Introduction